-If you want to wash your dog but don’t know where to start, here are some steps to consider.
+If you want to bathe your dog but don’t know where to start, here are some steps to consider.

 Step 1: Buy Dog-specific Shampoo Among Other Supplies

 Your vet can guide you on the shampoo you should use to deal with the specific needs of your dog.
 A vet or fellow dog owner can also guide you.
 When buying shampoo, consider hypo-allergenic products made of all-natural ingredients to avoid dryness and skin irritations.
+Avoid buying baby shampoo as their skin is much more delicate.
 You’ll also need other supplies like cotton balls to clean your dog’s ears, a bath mat, towel, brush, etc.

 Step 2: Prepare Your Dog For A Bath